matheusleusin/Patenting-Patterns-in-Artificial-Intelligence/README.md

 1. C.-Y. Tseng, P.-H. Ting, Patent analysis for technology development of artificial intelligence: A country-level comparative study, Innovation 15(4) (2013) 463-475.
 2. H. Fujii, S. Managi, Trends and priority shifts in artificial intelligence technology invention: A global patent analysis, Economic Analysis and Policy 58 (2018) 60-69.

-# A detailed description of each data file is provided below
+## Detailed description of each data file:

 Data related to the code "Code_for_calculating_and_ploting_indicators.R": countries.csv →